Looking for the best things to do in Segovia, Spain? We got you covered.

 Visitors are welcome to tour the entire Alcazar on a visit to Segovia, so enjoy feeling like royalty as you float between rooms, admiring tapestries, armor and beautiful views of the valley below.

-Another unmissable Segovia attraction is the Cathedral, which stands in the center of the city and marks the highest point in Old Town.
+Another unmissable Segovia attraction is the Cathedral, which stands in the center of the city, located near Plaza Mayor.
+The Segovia cathedral marks the highest point in Old Town.

-If you’re seeking the best views from the Cathedral, consider taking this guided tour which brings you to the top of the bell tower to marvel at the entire city below.
+If you’re seeking the best views of the Segovia Cathedral, consider taking this guided tour which brings you to the top of the bell tower to marvel at the entire city below.

 The true symbol of Segovia is the Roman aqueduct: one of the largest Roman structures still standing in Spain.
 With its double decker arches and flawless stone construction, visiting the aqueduct is one of the best things to do in Segovia and certainly among the most popular with tourists.